slingshot-aerospace-inc/EngineeringTakeHome/README.md

 The code can be run using docker-compose or gitpod.io

 ### docker-compose
+Use docker and docker-compose to run the containers.
+Docker and docker-compose can be installed on Windows or Mac with [Docker Desktop](https://www.docker.com/products/docker-desktop).
+On Linux installation may vary but your OS repository likely has some packages for docker and docker-compose.

-Launch the containers with docker-compose: `docker-compose --build up`
+Once docker and docker-compose are installed and running you can build and launch the containers with docker-compose: `docker-compose --build up`

 ### gitpod
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/slingshot-aerospace-inc/engineeringtakehome)